ubaldot/defrecs/README.md

 # How to use?

 Everything looks very complex, but in reality it is not.

+Every example comes with a `README.md` file that explains what the system is supposed to and how it is implemented.

 The best is to directly look at the examples and modify them at your will.
 The process is fairly easy: